MoovOne/timekit-php-sdk/README.md

 # Timekit.io PHP SDK

+**Warning: this library is in development.
+First release should be ready in few days.**

 This library is a basic PHP SDK for the timekit.io API.

 This SDK doesn't fully cover the timekit.io API endpoints.
 Only the following endpoints are cover: